JanKanis/gedit-reST-plugin/README.rst

 Usage
 -----

-Activate the plugin via Edit/Preferences/Plugins and turn the ``reStructuredText plugin`` box on.
+Activate the plugin via *Edit / Preferences / Plugins* and check the checkbox next to ``reStructuredText Preview``.

 The plugin is now activated, and you should have a new panel inside the bottom pane named ``reStructuredText Preview``.
+If you don't see the panel on the bottom of the editor window make it visible via *View / Bottom Panel*.

 Shortcuts
 #########

-There's only one shortcut for the moment, maybe I'll create some others in the future.
+There's only one shortcut for the moment: ``Ctrl+Shift+R``

 ``Ctrl+Shift+R`` is used to refresh the generated HTML view inside ``reStructuredText Preview`` pane.
-If there's some selected text, the conversion process will only apply on it.
+If there's some selected text, the conversion will only process the selected portion of the text.
 If there's no selection, the entire document is processed.
-It may be useful for testing.
+This may be useful for trouble shooting.

 Menu
 ####

 The ``Tools`` menu is populated with several options:

-- ``reSt Preview`` is the same as the above;
+- ``reStructuredText Preview`` refreshes the preview pane (same as above)
-- ``Create table`` is useful for creating simple reStructuredText tables.
+- ``Create table`` is useful for creating simple reStructuredText tables

 **Example:** Enter the two folling lines in gedit, select them and activate ``Create table``: ::